New Zealand national rugby union team: Hansen era

 The Tri-Nations was expanded to include Argentina in 2012, and subsequently renamed The Rugby Championship.
 The All Blacks went undefeated in the inaugural tournament, and went through the year unbeaten until their last match of the year, where they lost to England at Twickenham.
 In 2013 New Zealand hosted France in a three-match series – their first meeting since the 2011 World Cup final.
 They won all three tests, before going unbeaten in the 2013 Rugby Championship.
-In November 2013, New Zealand became the first rugby nation in the professional era to achieve a 100 per cent record in a calendar year.
+In November 2013, New Zealand became the first rugby nation in the professional era to achieve a 100% record in a calendar year.

 At the 2014 Rugby Championship, the All Blacks drew with Australia and lost to South Africa in the away matches, but won the other four matches and the tournament.
 At the shortened 2015 Rugby Championship, the All Blacks lost to Australia and was runner-up in the competition.
 They did, however achieve a significant return victory in the second Bledisloe test that year to retain the trophy.
 The team entered the 2015 Rugby World Cup and again went undefeated in their pool matches.
 They defeated France 62–13 in the quarter-finals, South Africa 20–18 in the semi-finals, and Australia 34–17 in the final to become the first nation to retain the World Championship title and the first to win the Rugby World Cup three times.

 The All Blacks went undefeated at the 2016 Rugby Championship, claiming bonus points at each match, under new captain and Number 8, Kieran Read and vice-captain and fullback Ben Smith.
 Smith and wing Israel Dagg were also the joint highest try scorers in the competition with five each, while fly-half Beauden Barrett was the highest points scorer of the competition with 81 in total.
 The autumn of 2016 witnessed an historic defeat, with the All Blacks enduring their first ever loss to Ireland after 111 years of competition, going down by 29–40 at Soldier Field in Chicago.
 New Zealand redeemed the loss by defeating Ireland in Dublin in the return game two weeks later, by 21–9.